Mael-J/mstarpy/README.md

 ## Look for securities

-## Look for securities

-You can search for securities using the screener_universe method, which leverages the logic behind Morningstar's screener:

-<a href="https://global.morningstar.com/en-gb/tools/screener/">MorningStar screener</a>
+You can search for securities using the `screener_universe` method, which leverages the logic behind Morningstar's screener : <a href="https://global.morningstar.com/en-gb/tools/screener/">MorningStar screener</a>

 ```python